 HOW TO APPLY

-Please send a cover letter and a nonfiction writing sample of up to 1,500 words or up to five pages of poetry to the Submittable button above.
-With so few seats, we encourage you to apply as early as possible.
-Applicants will be notified whether they have been admitted within a week of the application deadline.
-Questions?
-Please contact email@example.com.
+These workshops tend to be quite competitive.
+Please send a cover letter and your best nonfiction writing sample of up to 1,500 words or up to five pages of poetry to the Submittable button below.
+(The button will become active only when the application window is open.)
+Sample writing can be published or unpublished, and might, but probably will not be used in class.
+Applicants will be notified whether they have been admitted within two weeks of the application deadline.

 Elizabeth Bradfield (poetry) is the author of the poetry collections Once Removed, Approaching Ice, Interpretive Work, and Toward Antarctica, which explores her work as a naturalist/guide in Antarctica and combines her photographs with brief, hybrid essays.
 Theorem, a collaboration with artist Antonia Contro, is forthcoming in November, 2020.
 Her work has been published in The New Yorker, Kenyon Review, Poetry, The Atlantic Monthly, and elsewhere.
 Winner of the Audre Lorde Prize from the Publishing Triangle, finalist for a Lambda Literary Award and the James Laughlin Award from the Academy of American Poets, her awards also include a Stegner Fellowship and a Bread Loaf Scholarship.
 Bradfield grew up in the Pacific Northwest and lives now on Cape Cod.
 Founder and editor-in-chief of Broadsided Press, she works as a naturalist/guide and teaches creative writing at Brandeis University.

-Photo by Cotton Coulson.
+Geffrey Davis (poetry) is the author of two poetry collections: Night Angler (BOA Editions, 2019), winner of the James Laughlin Award from the Academy of American Poets, and Revising the Storm (BOA Editions, 2014), winner of the A. Poulin, Jr. Poetry Prize.
+He also coauthored the chapbook Begotten (URB Books, 2016) with LA-based poet and friend F. Douglas Brown.
+His poems have appeared in Crazyhorse, Massachusetts Review, Mississippi Review, New England Review, New York Times Magazine, The New Yorker, PBS NewsHour, Ploughshares, and elsewhere.
 Named a finalist for the Hurston/Wright Legacy Award, Davis has received the Anne Halley Poetry Prize, the Dogwood Prize in Poetry, and the Wabash Prize for Poetry, as well as fellowships from Bread Loaf, Cave Canem, the National Endowment for the Arts, and the Vermont Studio Center.
 He was also awarded a Public Engagement Fellowship from the Whiting Foundation for his work in Arkansas with The Prison Story Project.
 A native of the Pacific Northwest, Davis currently lives with his family in the Ozarks.
 He teaches with the Program in Creative Writing & Translation at the University of Arkansas and with The Rainier Writing Workshop, Pacific Lutheran’s low-residency MFA program.
 Davis also serves as poetry editor for Iron Horse Literary Review.
 Photo by Hamilton Matthew Masters.

 Amy Irvine (nonfiction) won the Orion Book Award for her memoir, Trespass: Living at the Edge of the Promised Land.
 Her next book, Desert Cabal: A New Season in the Wilderness, is a feminist response to Edward Abbey’s Desert Solitaire, and one of Orion’s “25 Most-Read Stories of the Decade.”
 It was also added to Outside Magazine’s Adventure Canon and named by Backpacker as one of its New Wilderness Classics.
 During the pandemic, Irvine co-authored Air Mail: Letters of Politics, Pandemics & Place with Pam Houston; the book is forthcoming in October 2020.
 Irvine teaches in the Mountainview Low-Residency MFA program at Southern New Hampshire University.
 In addition to frequently teaching for Orion, she has taught at Western Colorado University, the Free Flow Institute, Whitman College’s Semester in the West, the University of Utah’s Environmental Humanities Program at Rio Mesa, and Fishtrap’s Outpost.
 She lives and writes off-grid, on a remote mesa in southwest Colorado, just spitting distance from her Utah homeland.